mekkablue/Glyphs-Scripts/README.md

 * **Sync Components Across Masters:** Takes the current layer’s components, and resets all other masters to the same component structure.
 Ignores paths and anchors.

 ## Features

+*In script typefaces, you may often need the Build Positional calt script.
+If you find yourself turning OT features on and off a lot, take a look at the Activate Default Features and Floating Features scripts.
+And check out the Set Palette from Window > Plugin Manager.*

 * **Activate Default Features:** In the current Edit tab, activates all OT features that are recommended to be on by default (according to the spec).
 * **Build Italic Shift Feature:** Creates and inserts GPOS feature code for shifting glyphs, e.g., parentheses and punctuation for the case feature. *Needs Vanilla.*